fatpotatosalad/videohide/README.md

 ffmpeg must be added as an environment variable in Windows.
 Or, modify the file to include the ffmpeg path.

+You might want to follow these steps to install ffmpeg on windows: https://windowsloop.com/install-ffmpeg-windows-10/

 ## Usage
 `encoder.py`
 ```bash